replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 ### Values

 The `values` key is for values that will always be set the same way during an install or upgrade operation.
-These value can be templated, so they can change based on context like user configuration or license details.
+These values can be templated, so they can change based on context like user configuration or license details.
 But they will always be passed to the `helm` command and will always be set using the same expression.
 The authentication information for SlackerNews is a good example.